bigtreetech/docs/docs/Panda_Breath.md

 **Installation Steps for Snapmaker U1**

-The completed installation should look like this:
+## Final Installation View
+When correctly installed, your setup should match the following illustration:

 <img src=img/PandaBreath/U1install02.jpg width="500"/>

+## Step-by-Step Instructions

+### 1. Prepare the Mounting Brackets
-1. Take the 2 pre-printed clamp blocks, insert M3×14 self-tapping screws into the left mounting bracket.
+- Take the two pre-printed clamp blocks.
+- Insert an **M3×14 self-tapping screw** into each hole on the **left mounting bracket**.

-   *Do not fully tighten yet—leave them loose for adjustment.*
+- *Do not tighten the screws completely at this stage; leave them loose for adjustment.*

 <img src=img/PandaBreath/en/U1install03.jpg width="500"/>

+### 2. Mount the Panda Breath Module
-2. Slide the left and right mounting brackets onto both sides of the Panda Breath.
+- Slide the **left** and **right mounting brackets** onto the corresponding sides of the **Panda Breath module**.

 <img src=img/PandaBreath/U1install04.jpg width="500"/>

+### 3. Route the Cable
-3. Guide the Panda Breath cable toward the left side, thread it through the cable channel on the left mounting bracket, and pull it upward and out through the top exit.
+- Guide the Panda Breath cable toward the left side of the chamber.
+- Thread the cable through the dedicated channel on the left mounting bracket.
+- Gently pull the cable upward and out through the top exit of the channel.

 <img src=img/PandaBreath/U1install05.jpg width="500"/>

+### 4. Position the Module
-4. Place the Panda Breath at the very back of the Snapmaker U1 chamber, pressing it slightly against the transparent rear panel.
+- Place the Panda Breath at the very back of the Snapmaker U1 chamber, gently pressing it against the transparent rear panel.
 >Important: Ensure the bottom of the Panda Breath is suspended—do not let it press on the cable.

 <img src=img/PandaBreath/U1install06.jpg width="500"/>

 <img src=img/PandaBreath/U1install07.jpg width="500"/>

+### 5. Secure the Installation
-Once position is confirmed, fully tighten all 4 screws on the left mounting bracket.
+- Once the module is correctly positioned, **fully tighten all four screws** on the left mounting bracket to secure it in place.

 <img src=img/PandaBreath/U1install08.jpg width="500"/>

-Installation Complete!
+**Installation is now complete.**

 ## Interface and Button Functions